-Applicants must include costs in the budget for two individuals who work directly on the project to attend an annual ANA-sponsored grantee meeting, typically held in the Washington, DC, area.
+Applicants must include costs in the budget for two individuals who work directly on the project to attend an annual ANA-sponsored grantee meeting, typically held in the Washington, DC area.
 The annual grantee meeting provides essential workshops and support for grantees.
-Attendance at the annual grantee meeting is a requirement of the grant and should be included in each year of the proposed project's budget.
-Applicants should follow their own travel policies to budget for this 3-day meeting.
+Attendance at the annual grantee meeting is a requirement of the grant and should be included in each year of the proposed projects budget.
+Applicants should follow their own travel policies to budget for this 3-day meeting that is held nationally.